gorcajo/backend-challenge/README.md

 Limitations:
 - I've not implemented any sort of session, login or user management.
 Like real ecommerce webpages, you can fill your basket without being logged in.
 - It has some data hard-coded, like the products.
-I've focused in the backend functionalities asked, and retrieve the products from the server to show them into the frontend requires another endpoint.
+I've focused in the backend functionalities asked (retrieve the products from the server would require another endpoint).

 One possible improvement could be to use React (or another component-based frontend framework).